 When asked by her manager, Lin listed the following 3 issues as her top challenges in 2019:

-Engineers working on backlog full of out of date issues.
-Not building the product that the company needs for today's challenges.
+Engineers are working a on backlog full of out of date issues.
+They're not building the product that the company needs for today's challenges.

 Lots of low impact work being done.
 My people are not adequately prioritizing the work or doing it in the right order.

 Multiple people are working on the same thing, but not together.
 They're working in their own silos.

 After adopting Minsilo, Lin's team has begun to become more capable of delivering products quickly.
 One of the first improvements that Lin implemented after beginning to use Minsilo is a focus on the amount of impact made on specific company-wide and engineering specific goals, rather than simply counting the number of issues completed in the team's backlog.
 This change has not only increased output, but it has also given her people a sense of pride and increased ownership over their work; they're no longer working to "solve their boss' challenges," but are instead "doing important work to make our customers happy."

 Lin has been able to shift focus towards results, by making the process of connecting execution to OKRs an essential part of the Sprint planning process.
 In Minsilo, it's easy for her people to see OKRs at various different levels of the organization and then connect their work to the OKRs.

 Since Lin's engineers work on a 1-week Sprint cadence, they're only spending at most a single week on low impact tasks.
 Her engineers are more proactive in their thinking and have even begun to start asking questions like: